vimalthilak/DigitRecog/README.md

 ## Usage

 The input dataset can be obtained from the [kaggle][] website.
 It consists in 42000 28-by-28 pixels gray-scale images of handwritten digits.
-Eventhough the modules and algorithms are implemented in C++, all the steering is done from Python (thanks to swig's automatic interface generation).
+Eventhough the modules and algorithms are implemented in C++, most of the steering is done from Python (thanks to swig's automatic interface generation).

 ### Feature Extraction